crsantos/stravaapiclient-swift/README.md

 )
 let client = StravaAPIClient(with: config)

+// get current auth'd athlete
 self.client.requestCurrentAthlete { result in

     if case let .success(athlete) = result {

         // use athlete
+    }
+}

+// or get activities

+self.client.requestCurrentAthleteActivities { result in

+    if case let .success(activities) = result {

+        // use list of activities
     }
 }
 ```